-LIHEAP grantees have the ability to create these recipiency targeting indexes using recipient counts from the states' LIHEAP Household Report and the federally and/or state income eligible population estimates provided by ACF in the Low Income Home Energy Data report (previously, Appendix B of the LIHEAP Home Energy Notebook).
+&lt;sup>12 LIHEAP grant recipients have the ability to create these recipiency targeting indexes using beneficiary counts from the states' LIHEAP Household Report and the federally and/or state income-eligible population estimates provided by ACF in the Low Income Home Energy Data report (previously, Appendix B of the LIHEAP Home Energy Notebook).
 For FY 2006 and 2007, ACF released information on the rankings of the states in terms of recipiency targeting indexes.
 In addition, ACF funded a study that classified states' targeting performance in FY 2007 through FY 2010 in five broad categories.
-That study is available in Section V of the LIHEAP Home Energy Notebook for FY 2011: https://www.acf.hhs.gov/sites/default/files/ocs/fy2011 hen final.pdf limited success in serving eligible elderly households, especially in comparison to households with young children.
-Program participation barriers appear to be most significant when elderly households have not made previous use of public assistance programs.
-For this reason, ACF is an active federal partner with the National Center for Outreach and Benefit Enrollment that is funded by the Administration on Aging.
-LIHEAP is one of five federal benefit programs for which the Center is seeking to develop innovative ways to increase enrollment of the elderly.
+That study is available in Section V of the LIHEAP Home Energy Notebook for FY 2011

-&lt;sup>12 LIHEAP grantees have the benefit data needed to create benefit targeting indexes.
-If they calculate household energy burdens for their recipients, LIHEAP grantees can also create burden reduction indexes.
+&lt;sup>13 LIHEAP grant recipients have the benefit data needed to create benefit-targeting indexes.
+If they calculate household energy-burdens for their beneficiaries, LIHEAP grant recipients can also create burden reduction indexes.